 See Also: Why Kenya Has No Political Parties

-Just when things were to work in his favor, by virtue of being the incumbent, Jakom was handed a humiliating defeat by the 6-month old TNA/URP coalition…headed by two ICC ‘guests’.
+Just when things were to work in his favor, by virtue of being the incumbent, Jakom was handed a humiliating defeat by a 6-month old TNA/URP coalition…headed by two ICC ‘guests’.
 Again, look at who controls Parliament and stop embarrassing yourself with ‘our votes were stolen’ dirge.
-He lost!
+Raila lost!